anishzute/ImageAugment/README.md

 4. enter the amount of copies per image desired.

+5. enter the x dimensions of the images +- 10%

+6. enter the y dimensions of the images +- 10%

-5. wait for the process to complete.
+7. wait for the process to complete.